canro91/canro91.github.io/_posts/2020-09-28-SQLServerTuningTips.md

 GO
 ```

 Voilà!
 These are six tips I learned from Pinal Dave to start tuning your SQL Server.
-Pay attention to your implicit converstions.
+Pay attention to your implicit conversions.
 You can get a surprise.

 I gained a lot of improvement only by fixing implicit conversions.
 In a store procedure, we had a `NVARCHAR` parameter to compare it with a `VARCHAR` column.
 Yes, implicit conversions happen between `VARCHAR` and `NVARCHAR`.